intro2ddsp/intro2ddsp.github.io/filters/iir_impl.md

 ### Coefficient gradients $\frac{\partial \mathcal{L}}{\partial a_k}$

-If we directly taking the derivative of {eq}`iir` with respect to $a_k$, we will get
+If we directly take the derivative of {eq}`iir` with respect to $a_k$, we will get

 $$
 \frac{\partial y[n]}{\partial a_k} =  -y[n-k] - \sum_{i=1}^M a_i \frac{\partial y[n-i]}{\partial a_i}.
 $$ (iir_dyda)
-It is filtering the nagative, shifted output with the same set of coefficients!
+It is filtering the negative, shifted output with the same set of coefficients!
 We can get the gradients for different $k$ in one pass because their differences are just time-shifted versions of each other.

 Then, given a loss function $\mathcal{L}$ and the backpropagated output gradients $\frac{\partial \mathcal{L}}{\partial \mathbf{y}}$, we can get the gradients $\frac{\partial \mathcal{L}}{\partial a_k}$ using chain rule